 MBA graduates enjoy a high return on investment from an MBA.
-GMAC’s application trends survey reports that the median annual base starting salary was $115,000 in 2019.
-That’s more than double the median starting salary of $55,000 for bachelor’s graduates.
+GMAC’s Corporate Recruiters survey reports that the median annual base starting salary was $115,000 in 2021.
+That’s 77 percent more than the median starting salary of $65,000 for bachelor’s graduates.

 The pay you receive with an MBA degree largely depends on your location and experience.
 However, PayScale reports some of the highest-paying MBA jobs as:

 To find the best online MBA programs, we evaluated colleges’ academics, affordability and programming — weighing statistical data like enrollment rate, graduation rate, average net price, percentage of enrolled students taking out federal loans and more.
 Our top picks are all accredited programs that provide unique features like flexible enrollment and diverse course options.